Example image

-For people with a concussion who still experience symptoms, despite rest, therapy, and treatments.
+For people with a concussion who still experience symptoms, even after rest, therapy, and treatments.

 Rest alone is not enough to recover from a concussion.